 G. Pollock, Encounters in the Virtual Feminist Museum: Time, Space and the Archive, Oxon 2007.

 - Pollock 2017

-G. Pollock, Monroe’s Gestures Between Trauma and Ecstasy, Nympha and Venus: Reading the Cinematic Gesture “Marilyn Monroe” through Aby Warburg,” Gesture and Film.
-Signalling New Critical Perspectives, edited by N. Chare and L. Watkins, London 2017.
+G. Pollock, Monroe’s Gestures Between Trauma and Ecstasy, Nympha and Venus: Reading the Cinematic Gesture “Marilyn Monroe” through Aby Warburg, in Gesture and Film.
+Signalling New Critical Perspectives, ed. by N. Chare, L. Watkins, London 2017, 99-131.